dkovacs24/ReviOS_faq/docs/related.md

 ---

-## Missing drivers in the installation process
+## Missing drivers in the installation process {.to-scrape}

 When you arrive to the partition making and selecting part of the installing process, but the installer asks for drivers, you might need Intel Rapid Storage Technology (IRST) drivers.
 [Here is a helping guide from the Asus Support page.](https://www.asus.com/support/FAQ/1044458/){target=_blank}

 ---

 ## Can I use Windows Update?
-Where is the Windows Update menu in Settings?
+Where is the Windows Update menu in Settings? {.to-scrape}

 Not recommended, because **it will revert tweaks**, **reinstall bloatware** and cause setbacks with respect to privacy and other pre-applied features, might even **break your OS**.